-Cardiovascular disease (CVD), also known as heart and circulatory disease, is a class of diseases that involve the heart or blood vessels.
+Cardiovascular disease (CVD), also known as the heart and circulatory disease, is a class of diseases that involve the heart or blood vessels.
 It forms as a result of plaque buildup in the walls of the arteries, thereby narrowing the arteries, making it harder for blood to flow through.
 If a blood clot forms, it can stop the blood flow.

 Cardiovascular disease includes coronary artery diseases (CAD) such as angina and myocardial infarction (commonly known as a heart attack).
-Other CVDs are stroke, heart failure, hypertensive heart disease, rheumatic heart disease, and such.
+Other CVDs are a stroke, heart failure, hypertensive heart disease, rheumatic heart disease, and such.
 The main 4 types of CVD are: